 The Ingredients You’ll Need

-- Salmon: I recommend using a salmon that’s less than 1 inch (2.5 cm) thick for broiling.
-If you don’t have a broiler, use wild King/Chinook salmon (thick and high-fat content) makes it ideal for baking.
+• Salmon: I recommend using salmon that is less than 1 inch (2.5 cm) thick for broiling.
+If you don’t have a broiler, wild King/Chinook salmon, which is thick and has a high-fat content, is ideal for baking.
 You don’t have to worry about the fish drying out quickly.
-Farmed Atlantic salmon (very rare to have wild one), however, is a more affordable and wildly available choice.
+Farmed Atlantic salmon, while very rare to find in the wild, is a more affordable and accessible option.

-- Miso: I use white miso (shiro miso) in this recipe for two reasons.
-One, it is widely available in Japanese and Asian markets and mainstream grocery stores.
-Two, the flavor profile works well with this recipe.
-If you have other kinds of miso, you can definitely use it (and I use various miso for this recipe, too).
-Keep in mind that every brand and type of miso has a different level of saltiness.
-So adjust the amount accordingly.
+• Miso: I use white miso (shiro miso) in this recipe for two reasons.
+First, it is widely available in Japanese and Asian markets, as well as mainstream grocery stores.
+Second, the flavor profile complements this recipe well.
+If you have other types of miso, you can certainly use them (I use various miso for this recipe as well).
+Just remember that each brand and type of miso has a different level of saltiness, so adjust the amount accordingly.

 The Cooking Steps